georgiee/coding-for-kids/README.md

 ### Show Carrot
 1. Prepare everything in a box then reveeal?
 2. or quickly put everything together on stage ?

-## Live Coding
-Screaming carrot is a hardware installation based on a MakeyMakey.
-And the Software part you are seeing is created in Scratch.

-I will now start the video so you can see what I'm doing.

-1. Here you can see a carrot, a kitchen knife and the MakeyMakey board.

-2. The MakeyMakey has different contact points labelled with the corresponding key on the keyboard.
-That's the SPACE key contact.

-3. I will now connect the SPACE key to the carrot with this cable

-4. To close the circuit I want to use a knife which I will also connect to the MakeyMakey- this time to GROUND.

-5. Now let's connect the MakeyMakey to the computer with USB.
-All those lights tell us that it has turned on

-6. When I touch the carrot with the knife you see a green LED glowing on the MakeyMakey and also a visual appearing that I programed.

-7. This means everything is working.
-So let's make it scream.

-8. In Scratch I can detect when a key is being pressed.
-It's set to SPACE.

-9. I want to play a sound instead of showing the visual.
-So switch that.

-10. Now when I touch the carrot with the knife, MakeyMakey will tell the computer the SPACE key is pressed and Scratch will play a horrible screaming sound.

-11. Let's have some fun with the carrot now.